 If a student terminates his or her program enrollment due to a military service obligation, Lake Technical College will work with the affected student to identify solutions that will not result in a student debt for the returned portion of benefits.

 Readmission to a Program

-A student will be readmitted to a program (on a space available basis) if he or she is temporarily unable to attend class or must suspend studies due to service requirements.
+A student will be readmitted to a program if he or she is temporarily unable to attend class or must suspend studies due to service requirements.

 POLICIES AND GENERAL INFORMATION